percyjacksonn/lumos-/README.md

 🧭 How Lumos Works

         01 — Pick your path 🧭

 Choose the department / academic area you need.

                  ↓

      02 — Choose what you need 📚

 Browse categories such as notes, PYQs, assignments, lab materials and more.

                   ↓

         03 — View or save 📄

 Open the resource and keep useful material available for later.

-↓

-04 — Study smarter 🚀

-Less searching.

-More studying.

----

 🛠️ Tech Stack